 We organize the results as follows.
 First, we set the baseline performance of CaloDREAM++ on regular geometries and demonstrate its capabilities on irregular geometries.
 We train these networks from random initializations.
 Then, for the transfer learning studies, we select the networks trained on the LEMURS dataset and fine-tune on the CaloChallenge-ds2/3, and CaloHadronic.
 We also propose a superresolution study from the CaloChallenge-ds2 to CaloChallenge-ds3.
 Details on the parameters of the neural network are described in~\labelcref{app:hyperparams}.

-\section{Regular geometries}
+\subsection{Regular geometries}

-Our first step is to benchmark the universal backbone architecture on well-known datasets.
-We define a common architecture and train an energy and shape network for each dataset.
-Details on the parameters of the neural network are described in~\labelcref{app:hyperparams}.

-\subsubsection{CaloChallenge datasets-2/3.}
+\subsubsection{CaloChallenge datasets 2/3.}

-The public datasets~\cite{CaloChallenge_ds1_v3,CaloChallenge_ds2,CaloChallenge_ds3} used for the Fast Calorimeter Simulation Challenge~\cite{Krause:2024avx} are the ideal testbeds since they provide the latest comparison to multiple generative networks.
-Our starting points are the regular geometries developed for dataset-2 and 3.
-The simulation contains incoming electrons interacting with layers of alternating active silicon (thickness 0.3~mm) and inactive tungsten absorber layers (thickness 1.4~mm) at $\eta=0$.
-The energy in the absorber layers is voxelized in a space with 45 layers, with binning in the radial, $r$, and angular, $\alpha$, directions.
-Dataset-2 contains a total of 144 bins per layer, divided into $16 \times 9$ angular and radial voxels, while dataset-3 contains a total of 900 voxels per layer arranged into a $50 \times 18$ spatial grid.
-For both datasets, the minimum readout energy, which is also used as a threshold for calculating the sparsity, is $x_\text{th}=15.15$~keV.
-The initial condition of the shower is characterized solely by its incident energy, which is log-uniformly distributed in $E_\text{inc} = 1~...~1000$~GeV.

-Starting from the reference CaloChallenge datasets already studied in~\cite{Favaro:2024rle}, we provide here a comparison to the CaloDREAM++ described in the previous section.
+Starting from the performance of CaloDREAM on the CaloChallenge datasets, already studied in~\cite{Favaro:2024rle}, we provide here a comparison to the CaloDREAM++ described in the previous section.
 A detailed description of the datasets and their evaluation have already been done in~\cite{Krause:2024avx}.
 Therefore, we discuss the generation performance only in terms of neural network classifiers, since they provide stronger discrimination performance, FPD metric, and generation time.
 The high-level features histograms are provided as supplementary material\footnote{Figures and generated samples are available at~\href{https://doi.org/10.5281/zenodo.18071948}{10.5281/zenodo.18071948}}.